Posted on March 23, 2021

-Google’s Critical Update Could Hurt Your Rankings, Here’s Why
+Google’s Core Web Vitals Update Could Hurt Your Rankings, Here’s Why

 To understand potential impacts and to find out if your site is prepared for these algorithm updates, keep reading to learn more about what this means!